 So how does Sisalation Foils R-value Work

-Importantly the sisalation foils must be fitted following the roof pitch?
+Importantly fit sisalation foils following the roof pitch?
 However, there must be at least a 38mm gap between the sisalation foil and the roof.
-Because of this, an R-value of 1.2 is given on the reflective benefits of Sisalation foil.
+Because of this, an R-value of 1.2 is given on the reflective benefits of the Sisalation foil.
 The problem is that this application is fine for summer, but it will leave your home compromised in winter.

 Quick Look At How The R-value With Insulation and Sisalation Foil Works